 6 min read · Cost

-Per-window price is set by frame and glass spec — the South Bay defaults are similar to the valley.
-The South-Bay-specific drivers are City of San Jose permit and inspection cost, Title 24 documentation on whole-home swaps, and HOA approvals on much of the residential stock.
+Per-window price is set by frame and glass spec, and the South Bay defaults are similar to the valley.
+The San Jose-specific drivers are the scope around the units: City of San Jose permit and inspection cost, Title 24 documentation on whole-home replacements, and HOA approvals on a large share of the residential stock.
+Prevailing South Bay labor also shifts the baseline above valley work.
+None of these change the window itself, but together they explain why an otherwise identical project reads higher here.
+We factor them into the scope band on this page so they show up as planned line items rather than mid-project surprises that erode trust.

 What drives a San Jose window quote